Submissions

 Under the section title, type the references alphabetically, one per paragraph, with no space between them.

-The authors’ family names are typed first in full, followed by capital initials, followed by a period.
+The authors’ family names are typed in full, followed by capital initials, and then a period.
 Do not leave space for more than one initial (ex., Wilson, E.O.)

 Use a comma to separate the names of authors.

-Please don't cite monographs, partial research reports, abstracts of papers presented at scientific meetings, dissertations, theses, and extension materials.
+Please don't cite monographs, partial research reports, abstracts of papers presented at scientific meetings, dissertations, theses, or extension materials.

 Examples of reference style: